bentanjunrong/TIL-2020/README.md

 ```

 ## Saving models
 If you want to save any trained models you can do so.
-These models are usually large in size (mine was 90+ mb), ~~so do not push these to GitHub.
-I will figure out some other way to share these files. ~~ Ok, let's use [git lfs](https://git-lfs.github.com/)
+These models are usually large in size (mine was 90+ mb).
+Use [git lfs](https://git-lfs.github.com/) for any binary files larger than 100mb.

-### Installing Git LFS
+## Git LFS
-1. Follow step 1 of getting started [from the Git LFS website](https://git-lfs.github.com/)
+If you followed the [**Getting started**](#getting-started) section, you would have installed git LFS, which allows you to upload binary files larger than 100mb.

-2. That's it!
-I have already setup the repo to push the folders CV/saved_models and NLP/saved_models(WIP) through LFS.
-So just push and pull as per normal.
+- Use `git lfs track <file(s)>` so that the specified `file(s)` are handled by LFS (reflected in the [.gitattributes file](.gitattributes)).
+After that just push and pull as per normal.

+### **Important note**
+Please [read this](https://help.github.com/en/github/managing-large-files/about-storage-and-bandwidth-usage) to understand how quotas are filled.
+Basically:
+1. Only push using LFS once I (Ravyu) have agreed to let you do so (since it counts against my quota).
+2. Try to restrict pushing with LFS to critical stuff like finalized models, etc.
+   1. If there is something less critical but still worth sharing with the team, we will use something else (GDrive, my cloud server, etc.,)
+   2. Remember, anything less than 100mb works just fine without LFS.
+   3. Don't any push or you pay me $5 so that I can purchase more quota!